Created in 2007 and first taking place in 2008, The Lord Mayor's Big Curry Lunch is the City of London's hottest annual event.

 The Committee meets five times a year and includes:

-The wives of senior generals, retired senior officers, government ministers, leading clergy, Aldermen and Sheriffs of the City of London, the Chief Commoner, more than a dozen Livery Masters, Livery Clerks, the Presidents, leaders in the City and members of the London Lieutenancy, including the Lord Lieutenant and Vice Lord Lieutenant.
+The wives of senior generals, retired senior officers, government ministers, leading clergy, Aldermen and Sheriffs of the City of London, the Chief Commoner, more than a dozen Livery Masters, Livery Clerks, business and professional leaders in the City and members of the London Lieutenancy, including the Lord Lieutenant and Vice Lord Lieutenant.

 The Committee owes a huge debt of gratitude to the Corporation for allowing the Lunch to take place from 2019 onwards without any charges being made, thus helping the Committee to contribute a larger sum each year to support members of the Armed Forces of the Crown and their families in so many different ways.